designerwannabe/Materialistic/README.md

 Materialistic is a sample Material Design Version of Zurb Foundation I am currently experimenting.
 Great shout out to [Eucalyptuss](https://github.com/eucalyptuss) for this dope design :heart_eyes:
+Actually, it's for the sole purpose of experimenting and learning.
+I obviously love material design so I tend to explore stuffs.

 ### What does it do?